 Staffordshire County Council fully supports the Government’s apprenticeships reform agenda and the introduction of the public sector target, the transparency it provides and how this will encourage employers to act sooner to help reposition apprenticeships as the primary solution to technical and vocational skills development.

 As a public-sector body in scope we must report annually on our progress towards meeting the target and publish our ‘Data Publication’;

-If you are a young person interested in apprenticeships, please see the Youthbox website.
-More information for parents is available on the national apprenticeships website.
+If you are a young person interested in apprenticeships information is available on the national apprenticeships website.